mzaman95/dgmd-e-28-assignment-3/README.md

 - _Number cards:_ The number is the value of the card.
 - _Face cards:_ The value of face cards is 10.
-- _Ace:_ Either 1 or 11.
-It is counted as 11 generally unless it would put you over 21, in which case it counts as 1.
+- _Ace:_ In the initial draw it is valued at 11 unless it causes you to bust-then it is valued at 1.
+In subsequent turns it is valued at 1.

 **Rules**